Ghost Town (video game)

 Ghost Town is a text adventure developed by Adventure International and released in 1980.
 It is part of the Adventure series of games developed by Scott Adams, preceded by Adventureland, Pirate Adventure, and Strange Odyssey.

 Plot

-The player searches a Western ghost town for treasure.
-In addition to the points a player receives when treasures are deposited, bonus points are awarded for doing certain deeds which may or may not be connected to finding treasure.
+Ghost Town is a game in which the player searches a Western ghost town for treasure.
+A player receives points for depositing treasures and bonus points for performing additional deeds.

 Reception

 The game was reviewed briefly in The Dragon #44 by Mark Herro.
 Herro said that this was the toughest game he'd seen so far in the Adventure series.
 He also commented that "Scott [Adams] has really outdone himself on this one."